From £202,9009

 The slim headlights are integrated into a boomerang-shaped opening that echoes the lines of McLaren’s own logo.
 Expect to see similar on other new model introductions.

-This car is McLaren’s first with a new-generation ethernet-based electrical architecture.
-Controlled by four main processors and connecting every part of the Artura via the same central data ‘gateway’, it reduces the weight of cabling in the car by 25%, speeds up data transmission and allows for the over-the-air software updates of almost any electronically governed system.
+The car is a very ambitious and skilfully executed example of modern supercar packaging and lightweight design, with so much of its layout and specification about mitigating the size and weight penalties that plug-in hybrid powertrains typically impose.
+It's the first McLaren with a new-generation ethernet-based electrical architecture.
+Controlled by four main processors and connecting every part of the Artura via the same central data ‘gateway’, it reduces the weight of cabling in the car by 25%, speeds up data transmission, and allows for the over-the-air software updates of almost any electronically governed system.

 The hybrid system adds just 130kg in total.
-It consists of a five-module lithium ion battery with 7.4kWh of usable capacity and a compact and energy-dense axial flux-style electric motor mounted immediately downstream of the piston engine, which can add up to 94bhp and 166lb ft into the driveline, alongside the V6’s 577bhp and 431lb ft for a total of 671bhp and 531lb ft.
+It consists of a five-module lithium ion battery with 7.4kWh of usable capacity, and a compact and energy-dense axial flux-style electric motor mounted immediately downstream of the piston engine, which can add up to 94bhp and 166lb ft into the driveline, alongside the V6’s 596bhp (up from 577- in 2022) and 431lb ft, for 'system totals' of 690bhp and 531lb ft.
 Such power is a big jump over what the McLaren 570S and 600LT made, and well in advance of cars like the Lamborghini Huracán, Audi R8 and Honda NSX.

-Our test car weighed 1552kg fully fuelled and with plenty of optional equipment fitted.
+Our Artura coupe test car (2022) weighed 1552kg fully fuelled and with plenty of optional equipment fitted.
 Weight-saving carbon-ceramic brakes come on the car as standard, as do lightweight superformed aluminium body panels.
 Suspension is via double wishbones at the front and a new multi-link axle at the rear, under steel coils, adaptive dampers and passive anti-roll bars.
 Steering is via a conventional front-axle system, and electrohydraulic assistance for it remains McLaren’s preference.
+The gearbox is an eight-speed twin-clutch automatic without a reversing gear (the electric motor can used for reversing); while the Artura becomes the first modern McLaren supercar to get a mechanical, torque-vectoring, electronically controlled 'e-Diff' limited slip differential.

 INTERIOR